newrelic/newrelic-quickstarts/CONTRIBUTING.md

 ## Slack

-We host a internal project [Slack channel](https://newrelic.slack.com/archives/G01N33Y8P3K) for this project while it's in development.
-You can contact the teams working on this initiative with any questions here.
+We host an internal help [Slack channel](https://newrelic.slack.com/archives/C02CM0D5QBF).
+You can contact the teams supporting quickstarts and I/O with any questions here.